 Our admissions process is part of the Local Authority co-ordinated scheme.
 Applicants must apply to their home Local Authority by the closing date.
+Applications can be made on line by visiting: www.warwickshire.gov.uk/admissions

-The school's admission number is 17.
+The school's admission number is 30.
 Where the number of applications is lower than the school's admission number, all applicants will be admitted.